 The other example I want to highlight are the contributions that Canadian companies in Colombia make every year as good corporate citizens, which as Trade Commissioner we promote enthusiastically.
 These companies support the local communities where they operate, such as building housing and early education centres in Meta, or by donating a new hospital wing in Bogotá for victims of serious burn injuries, as I have witnessed first-hand.
 They also co-invest with the Government of Canada in bilateral cooperation projects aimed at lifting people out of poverty.
 What these two examples have in common is that they demonstrate what Canada is about.
 When you’re a Trade Commissioner trying to get a business deal done, sometimes you win, other times you lose.
 But when you’re helping to advance values and principles, you always win, no matter the outcome.

 Take advantage of strengthening trade connections between Canada and Colombia

 We’re strong supporters of agencies enabling foreign companies to expand into Latin America, including in Colombia.
 As an expanding business, it’s important to take advantage of the available support and facilities offered by public and private institutions to ensure your own commercial success.

 At Biz Latin Hub, we offer foreign companies full suite of business services solutions from market entry, company formation and immigration support, through to trademark and annual accounting compliance services.
-For companies needing to hire staff locally from abroad, Biz Latin Hub acts as an Employer of Record in supporting teams through a co-employment model.
+For companies needing to hire staff locally from abroad, Biz Latin Hub offer professional employer organization services in supporting teams through a co-employment model.

 Contact us today for information about how we can support your expansion.